tkuchiki/ghooks-cmd-runner/README.md

 # exclude_actions = [ "closed", "unlabeled" ]
 ```

-If you don't want put secret in Config, alternatively you can store secret in .env file as follows:
+If you don't want to put secret in Config, alternatively you can store secret in .env file as follows:

 ```shell
 SECRET_TOKEN=your webhook secret